Israel-Anaba/DAP-Trainee-Story_Israel-Anaba/README.md

 4. Are the lectures engaging and interesting?

-   `The lectures were really engaging and attentive. he instructors approached each session with utmost empathy, taking the time to thoroughly explain concepts and ensuring that everyone comprehended the course material.`
+   `The lectures were really engaging and attentive.
+The instructors approached each session with utmost empathy, taking the time to thoroughly explain concepts and ensuring that everyone comprehended the course material.`

 5. What happens if you miss a lecture?